Back Slipped Disc

 Altered bladder and bowel function can indicate a severe disc pathology, which should prompt immediate medical assessment.

 How is a Bulging Disc Diagnosed?

-Your physiotherapist or doctor will suspect a spinal disc injury based on the history of your injury and your symptom behaviour.
+Your physiotherapist or doctor will suspect a spinal disc injury.
+They will base your diagnosis upon your injury history and your symptom behaviour.
 Your physiotherapist will perform clinical tests to confirm a spinal disc injury and detect if you have any signs of nerve compression.
-The most accurate diagnostic tests to confirm the extent of your spinal disc injury are MRI and CT scans.
+The most accurate diagnostic tests to identify your spinal disc injury’s extent are MRI and CT scans.

 MRI scans often identify a disc bulge.
 X-rays do not show acute disc bulging.
 However, X-rays can show signs of chronic disc injury such as degenerative disc disease and disc narrowing.

 Most minor and moderately bulging disc injuries are treated conservatively without surgery.
 Torn fibres of the annulus will heal, and the disc bulge usually resolves fully.
 While this occurs, your bulging disc treatment centres on encouraging the fluid to return and remain in the centre of the disc.
 This rehabilitation keeps the torn fibres closer to one another and the annulus’ structure as healthy as possible.

 Your physiotherapist will advise you on the best positions to stay in and potentially tape or brace your spine.
 They’ll also explain the postures to avoid, which can be detrimental to your recovery.

 Maintaining the disc fluid in the central position you intend to stay in, you help Mother Nature lay down its scar tissue optimally for an excellent long-term solution.
 Please remember that scar tissue formation will take at least six weeks, so the longer you avoid aggravating postures, the better!